Paws for Heroes Mission

 What Does Paws for Heroes Do?

-When a military member applies to us for a dog, Paws for Heroes conducts several interviews with the military member.
-Later, Paws for Heroes visits the military member’s home to ensure the military member is ready to care for a dog and the environment is safe and suitable for a dog.
-Paws for Heroes searches shelters in search of an adult dog that is confident, friendly and owner-oriented.
+When a veteran applies to us for a dog, Paws for Heroes conducts several interviews with the veteran.
+Later, Paws for Heroes visits the veteran’s home to ensure the veteran is ready to care for a dog and the environment is safe and suitable for a dog.
+Paws for Heroes searches shelters for an adult dog that is confident, friendly and owner-oriented.
 Using service dog criteria and evaluation standards to evaluate the dog, when the right dog is found, Paws for Heroes places the dog in a foster home.
 After the candidate dog has been through the foster phase, the candidate dog receives training by a professional dog trainer at a board and train facility.
 The candidate dog is also provided up-to-date veterinary care and a microchip.
-When the dog is placed with the military member, the military member also receives dog equipment including a crate, bedding, bowls, leash, collar, bones and toys.
-While all of the staff who work to place dogs with military members are unpaid volunteers, the direct costs of adoption, training, providing veterinary care and equipping a dog for presentation to a military member averages $7,000-$8,000, with a majority of this cost being associated with the search and evaluation of the dog and the professional dog training.
-All services are provided at no cost to the military member.
+When the dog is placed with the veteran, the veteran also receives dog equipment including a crate, bedding, bowls, leash, collar, bones and toys.
+While all of the staff who work to place dogs with veterans are unpaid volunteers, the direct costs of adoption, training, providing veterinary care and equipping a dog for presentation to a veteran averages $7,000-$9,000, with a majority of this cost being associated with the search and evaluation of the dog and the professional dog training.
+All services are provided at no cost to the veteran.

 "I am really in a loss for what to say.
 It is amazing … even unbelievable what Paws for Heroes has done to put a desire for life back into folks like me.
 Having to live everyday of our lives fighting to put the dark thoughts of memories, experiences and the errors of our youth aside just to survive.